 There are so many restaurants in the hotel vicinity that it was hard to choose where to eat.
 From Asian food, Mediterranean, Italian and so many more.
 Not being too familiar with the English culture and only knowing the Fish & Chips as native to the British, we wanted to try their version of it.
 As recommended by the shuttle bus driver, we headed to the Black Lion Pub.

 Bella Italia Trattoria located on 55 Queensway in London was another location where we had dinner.
-Dinner and wine were good and for four was around £100, which was not bad considering we had appetizers, salads, entrée, desserts, and wine.
+Dinner and wine was good and for a group of four was around £100, which was not bad considering we had appetizers, salads, entrée, desserts and wine.

 We purchased the London Pass a few months before our trip.
 The pass included the entrance to the Big Tours Bus, Thames River Cruise, palaces, museums and many other places, as well as restaurant and gift shop discounts.
 The cost was about £85 for one day.
 I think it was well worth it.
 Since we purchased it a few months before the trip we were able to review the guide-book and plan an itinerary of places to visit to make the best of our short stay, thus taking full advantage of our trip.

 You can’t go to London and not experience the Guard Mounting at Buckingham Palace.
 So, we hopped on the Big Tours Bus at Marble Arch and it dropped us off at the Queen’s Gallery Buckingham Palace.
 The changing of the guard ceremony began at 10:45 a.m. and lasted about 30 to 45 minutes.
 The guards are on duty from 24 to 48 hours with 2 hours on sentry duty and 4 hours off.
 I’m still amazed at their discipline – how straight face they maintain themselves.